jgnewman/sequoia/README.md

 const TextBlock = component(kit => {

-  // Observe state values and map `state.app.text`
+  // Observe the state value `state.app.text` and
-  // to a prop on this component called `text`. kit.infuseState(state => ({
+  // map it to a prop on this component called `text`. kit.infuseState(state => ({
     text: state.app.text
   }))